 Leeuwin-Naturaliste National Park

-The Hike - The South West of WA is not blessed with a lot of waterfalls and not many that are well known to the public so it's a refreshing sight to have a trail provide access to one.
-It's even rarer to have a waterfall this tall so close to the ocean and this is one of the reasons why Quininup Falls (or Quinninup as some spell it) is such a special location.
+The Hike - The South West of Western Australia is not blessed with a lot of waterfalls and not many that are well known to the public so it's a refreshing sight to have a trail provide access to one.
+It's even rarer to have a waterfall this tall so close to the ocean and this is one of the reasons why Quininup Falls is such a special location.
 Smack bang in the middle of the Caves Road tourist route and surrounded by wineries, caves, towns, cafes and amazing nature spots, this short but enjoyable walk makes for a perfect addition to any visit to the Dunsborough/Margaret River region.

 From Caves Road take Moses Rock Road and follow this until it reaches a T-junction.
 Take the right hand option and follow the gravel road (2WD accessible) to the car park.
 Here you'll find plenty of parking (except maybe during September school holidays) and a toilet block.
 The trail head has recently been given new information boards with a map of the walk and what to look out for along the way.
 Utilising a section of the Cape to Cape Track, you follow the trail north as it makes its way along the edge of the granite cliffs and towards Quinninup Beach.
 Before you start there is a cool lookout just next to the car park with views over the Indian Ocean and a set of stairs leading down to the beach.
 The first section of the track is a gentle meander up a hill with excellent views looking over the water and off towards Quininup Beach in the distance.
 The colours of the hills are really interesting as the mix of the orange granite and the green coastal heath makes for a unique colour palette.
 Adding to the colour palette from autumn through to early summer is the variety of wildflowers you experience on this section.
 While August to October is the best time to visit for wildflowers and orchids, there is usually a mix of different species flowering at different times over the year.